metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->sync_requestCrawl( 'example.com' );
 ```

 Request a service to persistently crawl hosted repos.
+Expected use is new PDS instances declaring their existence to
+Relays.
+Does not require auth.

 Expected parameters include:

 - `hostname` - required

-    Hostname of the service that is requesting to be crawled.
+    Hostname of the current service (eg, PDS) that is requesting to be crawled.

 Returns a true value on success.